 A: You can always buy tickets at the track entrance on the day of the event.
 Major events also offer sales through other outlets.
-Check with the track office or the promoter.
+Check on the PIR website calendar for pre-sale links, with the track office or the promoter.

 Q: What is the length of the PIR road course?

 A: 1.967 miles with 12 turns when using the Festival Curves chicane, or 1.915 miles with 9 turns without the chicane.